Sugar cookies on a glass plate. There are two decorated stars on top.

 Royal icing is soft and liquid when sealed.
 When exposed to the air it will start to solidify and form a dry crust.
 It will dry hard after 24 hours.

-If you want to decorate your sugar cookies with sprinkles.
-Apply the sprinkles when the royal icing is still wet.
+If you want to decorate your sugar cookies with sprinkles or other decorations, apply them when the royal icing is still wet.

 See the end of this post for my go-to royal icing recipe.